Ornmatt321/Ornmatt321/README.md

 ![ffvii-characters_edited-2](https://user-images.githubusercontent.com/93066427/156279762-503f2849-645c-4ba2-b2af-feb71c67972e.jpg)

 ## **Hello!**
-My name is Matt and I am currently a Full-Stack Web Development student at Bloom Institute of Technology and hold an AA in Information Technology!
-I am currently pursuing an Applied Science degree in Cyber Security as well.
+My name is Matt.
+I am a Full-Stack Web Development student at Bloom Institute of Technology and hold an AA in Information Technology!
+I am pursuing an Applied Science degree in Cyber Security as well.
+I am CompTIA ITF+ certified along with certifications from TESTOut - IT Fundamentals, Network Pro, and PC Pro.
 I enjoy many things that life has to offer, but nothing fascinates me more than learning new things that are Tech related!

 ### **Languages I am Studying**